yurivish/made-of-bits/rust-playground/made-of-bits/README.md

 - [ZeroPadded\<T\>](https://github.com/yurivish/made-of-bits/blob/main/rust-playground/made-of-bits/src/bitvec/zeropadded.rs) embeds a bit vector into a larger universe by padding it on the left and right with 0-bits.
 These extra bits take no space as they are represented implicitly.

 ## Wavelet matrix
-The crown jewel data structure in this crate is the [wavelet matrix](https://github.com/yurivish/made-of-bits/blob/main/rust-playground/made-of-bits/src/waveletmatrix.rs), which generalizes rank/select bit vectors to larger integer alphabets than (_0_, _1_) The wavelet matrix is a variant of the [wavelet tree](https://www.sciencedirect.com/science/article/pii/S1570866713000610) that improves space efficiency, particularly for large alphabets.
+The crown jewel of this crate is the [wavelet matrix](https://github.com/yurivish/made-of-bits/blob/main/rust-playground/made-of-bits/src/waveletmatrix.rs) data structure, which generalizes rank/select bit vectors to larger integer alphabets than (_0_, _1_).
+(The [wavelet matrix](https://users.dcc.uchile.cl/~gnavarro/ps/spire12.4.pdf) is a variant of the [wavelet tree](https://www.sciencedirect.com/science/article/pii/S1570866713000610) that improves space efficiency and runtime performance, particularly for large alphabets.)

-This crate provides basic rank and select functionality, along with some other useful operations like range count, which allows for constant-time aggregation with respect to sequence length, and a quantile function, which allows you to access any contiguous range of the array in sorted order (also in constant time with respect to sequence length).
+This crate provides wavelet matrix rank and select, as well as a few other useful operations like range count and [range quantile](https://arxiv.org/abs/0903.4726).

-In addition, storing [Morton codes](https://en.wikipedia.org/wiki/Z-order_curve) in the wavelet matrix enables multi-dimensional range queries, which is great fun for zoomable scatterplots with adaptive level-of-detail and in constant time with respect to the size of the data.
-This data representation is sometimes called an "[interleaved wavelet tree](https://diegocaro.cl/thesis/thesis.pdf)" and is useful for other spatial operations too, though I've only implemented range count queries here.
+Storing [Morton codes](https://en.wikipedia.org/wiki/Z-order_curve) in the wavelet matrix enables multi-dimensional range queries, which is great fun for zoomable density scatterplots with adaptive level-of-detail.
+This data representation is sometimes called an "[interleaved wavelet tree](https://diegocaro.cl/thesis/thesis.pdf)" and can be used for other spatial operations, though I've only implemented range count queries here.

 ## Traits
-There are several traits defined by this crate:
+This crate defines several traits:
 - [BitVec](https://github.com/yurivish/made-of-bits/blob/03b66e2ce37c9a1252670991726048156303a28f/rust-playground/made-of-bits/src/bitvec/mod.rs#L14) is implemented by plain bit vectors (which are functionally integer sets)
 -  [MultiBitVec](https://github.com/yurivish/made-of-bits/blob/03b66e2ce37c9a1252670991726048156303a28f/rust-playground/made-of-bits/src/bitvec/mod.rs#L99C11-L99C21) is implemented by bit vector types that support storing the same integer multiple times.  `ArrayBitVec` and `SparseBitVec` store repetitions explicitly (each copy takes more space), while `Multi<T>` encodes multiplicities in a bit vector, so it can store large counts efficiently.
 - [BitVecBuilder](https://github.com/yurivish/made-of-bits/blob/03b66e2ce37c9a1252670991726048156303a28f/rust-playground/made-of-bits/src/bitvec/mod.rs#L137) and [MultiBitVecBuilder](https://github.com/yurivish/made-of-bits/blob/03b66e2ce37c9a1252670991726048156303a28f/rust-playground/made-of-bits/src/bitvec/mod.rs#L168) are builder traits corresponding to the two traits above.